Cambridge Greek Lexicon: Development

 During the 20th century, the leading dictionary of Ancient Greek in the English-speaking world was A Greek–English Lexicon, commonly known as LSJ after the initials of its authors (Henry Liddell, Robert Scott, and Henry Stuart Jones).
 Published in 1843 by Oxford University Press, the LSJ was a dictionary of broad scope and aimed to provide a historico-linguistic account of the Greek language.
 Its entries contained many untranslated Greek quotations to illustrate individual usages of words while English approximations were used sparingly.

 In 1997, the classical scholar John Chadwick conceived of a plan to update the LSJ, which had become antiquated but was still widely used.
 Although he had originally planned to improve the existing dictionary, Chadwick and the project's advisory committee soon realised the LSJ was too antiquated in its design and that they would have to start afresh.
-A team led by the Cambridge Hellenist James Diggle began to read most Greek literature from the Homeric epics until the second century AD.
-The project was intended to take up to five years but was concluded after twenty-three years.
+A team led by the Cambridge Hellenist James Diggle began a comprehensive reading of most Greek literature from the Homeric epics until the second century AD.
+The project was intended to take up to five years but took 23 years to conclude.
 The resulting dictionary was published as the Cambridge Greek Lexicon on 22 April 2021 by Cambridge University Press.